 - 4. I have been here since 2006 and I believe this proposal is not only in the best interests of the university as a whole, but in the best interests of students that I see on a day-to-day basis. - 5.
 We've been talking a lot about data science and the iSchool is actively engaged with collaborations both with Computer Science and with LAS.
 I guess I just wanted to say publicly that data science is not owned by any unit on campus.
 That is such a critical role in changing all aspects of our life both professionally and personally.
 That one of the strengths of this campus is that data sciences does has that shared collaboration for people who are not just developing models but also understanding where the data is coming from and how is the results of those models being communicated.
 In our Memorandum of Understanding (MOU) we took a shot at trying to articulate some of those goals, I guess what I really want to emphasize at this moment is that we are really wanting the campus to think about the research and educational governance that supports this collaboration amongst different units.
 We are a very distributed campus.
-I understand that and I respect that, and I am all in, but this is one of those responsible students who can use this tool in the real world.
+I understand that and I respect that, and I am all in, but this is one of those cases where this really needs to be a full university effort in order to continue to have responsible students who can use this tool in the real world.